TPU vs PLA: Choosing between flexible and rigid filament for 3D printing

 Fortunately, FDM 3D printing accommodates the printing of both rigid and flexible parts.
 For rigid parts, the most common entry-level material is PLA, a low-cost and versatile thermoplastic with good strength.
 And there are plenty of other options too: POM and PVC are both great for rigid 3D printed parts, while ABS is solid but with a touch more flexibility than PLA.

 When printing flexible parts using an FDM 3D printer, the options are more limited, but you can still achieve excellent results.
-One of the best flexible filaments is TPU, material from the TPE family with good durability, excellent abrasion resistance, and a high level of flexibility.
+One of the best flexible filaments is TPU, a material from the TPE family with good durability, excellent abrasion resistance, and a high level of flexibility.
 TPU is harder to print than PLA but easier than other flexible materials.

-What is PLA filament?
+What is PLA Filament?

 Polylactic acid, abbreviated as PLA, is the most widely used 3D printing filament for the fused deposition modeling (FDM/FFF) printing process.
 Cheap, widespread, and biodegradable (it can be made from natural resources like corn starch or sugar cane), PLA nonetheless offers a good level of strength that is suitable for most prototyping projects.[1]